Perfect (1985 film): Cast

+Production

+The Sports Connection fitness center scenes were filmed in the actual Sports Connection fitness club in Santa Monica located at 2929 31st Street, now a 24 Hour Fitness.
+In the opening scene, the camera pans in on The Jersey Journal sign in Jersey City.

 Reception

-Vincent Canby of The New York Times wrote that the film "is too superficially knowing to be a camp classic, but it's an unintentionally hilarious mixture of muddled moralizing and all-too-contemporary self-promotion," and noted that "Rolling Stone receives more reverent treatment in 'Perfect' than The Washington Post received in 'All the President's Men.'"
+Vincent Canby of The New York Times wrote that the film "is too superficially knowing to be a camp classic, but it's an unintentionally hilarious mixture of muddled moralizing and all-too-contemporary self-promotion," and noted that "Rolling Stone receives more reverent treatment in Perfect than The Washington Post received in All the President's Men."
 Variety wrote, "Set in the world of journalism, pic is guilty of the sins it condemns — superficiality, manipulation and smugness.
-On any level, 'Perfect' is an embarrassment and unlikely to satisfy any audience."
+On any level, Perfect is an embarrassment and unlikely to satisfy any audience."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote, "What's missing is any real development of a relationship between Travolta and Curtis.
 Yes, she bawls him out a couple of times about his journalism techniques, but all is forgotten in the film's happy-go-lucky ending that also cheaps out what has gone on before."
 Sheila Benson of the Los Angeles Times stated of the film that "any claim its makers, producer-director James Bridges and co-writer Aaron Latham, have to seriousness dissolves as the film becomes more voyeuristic and manipulative than the profession it indicts," adding that "Travolta performs with no edge to his character whatsoever, and the direction further confuses things by never letting us understand whether he's generally unprincipled or just a regular guy who from time to time does lousy things."
 Paul Attanasio of The Washington Post called the film "a trashy movie about women jumping up and down in leotards, but it's also more (and less) than that, a look at the wages of the free press.
 Despite a number of fine performances, a few good hoots and more daunting bodies, it's far from perfect.
 It touts the First Amendment like a corny romance from the '40s—stars and stripes in spandex."
-Paul Willistein of The Morning Call wrote, "'Perfect' isn't perfect, but it at least tries to inject some serious themes into a movie that is essentially summer fluff."
+Paul Willistein of The Morning Call wrote, "Perfect isn't perfect, but it at least tries to inject some serious themes into a movie that is essentially summer fluff."